Bruce Onobrakpeya: Ibiebe alphabets and ideograms

 Ibiebe is a writing style developed by Onobrakpeya.
 It features his invented script of ideographic geometric and curvilinear glyphs.
 The designs reflect the artist's knowledge of his Urhobo heritage, rich in symbols and the proverbs they elicit, as well as his appreciation of Chinese, Japanese, Ghanaian and Nigerian calligraphy.
 Onobrakpeya invented and refined this script called Ibiebe from 1978 to 1986, when he revisited in his art, ideas linked with traditional religion, customs and history.
 Ibiebe glyphs aim at encapsulating universal concepts of timeless values.
 The artist clearly delights in the script's forms and visual qualities as well as its power to communicate.
 These ibiebe ideograms which are often abstract, also lend themselves to calligraphic, painterly and sculptural presentation.

-Selected exhibitions

-1959: First one-man exhibition, Ughelli, Delta State, Nigeria.

-1960: Group show of contemporary Nigerian art in the Independence Exhibition, Lagos.

-1962: Art From Africa, Phelps Stokes Fund, New York.

-1965: Commonwealth Exhibition of Art, Cardiff and London.